An Empirical Study on Information Extraction using Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we assess the capabilities of ChatGPT from four perspectives including Performance, Evaluation Criteria, Robustness and Error Types.
+In this paper, we assess the capabilities of GPT-4 from four perspectives including Performance, Evaluation Criteria, Robustness, and Error Types.
+We then proposed three prompt-based human-like Improvement Methods to enhance the models' performance.
 The details and conclusions are as follows:

-\paragraph{\textbf{Performance}} we first evaluate ChatGPT's performance on 17 datasets with 14 IE sub-tasks under the zero-shot, few-shot and chain-of-thought scenarios, and find a huge performance gap between ChatGPT and SOTA results.
+\paragraph{\textbf{Performance}} We first evaluate GPT-4's performance on 16 datasets with 14 IE sub-tasks under the zero-shot, few-shot, and chain-of-thought scenarios, and find a visible improvement over GPT-3.5 and a significant performance gap compared to SOTA results.

-\paragraph{\textbf{Evaluation Criteria}} We rethink the performance gap and find that the span hard-matching strategy is not suitable for the evaluation of ChatGPT, due to ChatGPT generate human-like responses.
-We propose a soft-matching strategy for evaluation to more accurately reflect ChatGPT's performance.
+\paragraph{\textbf{Evaluation Criteria}} We rethink the performance gap and find that the span hard-matching strategy is not suitable for the evaluation of GPT-4, because GPT-4 generates human-like responses.
+We propose a soft-matching strategy for evaluation to reflect GPT-4's performance more accurately.

-\paragraph{Robustness} We analyze the robustness of ChatGPT on 14 IE sub-tasks from four perspective, including invalid output, irrelevant context, frequency of target types and error types.
-We draw the following conclusions: 1) ChatGPT rarely outputs invalid responses; 2) Irrelevant context and long-tail target types greatly affect ChatGPT's performance; 3) ChatGPT cannot understand well the subject-object relationships in RE task.
+\paragraph{\textbf{Robustness}} We analyze the robustness of ChatGPT on 14 IE sub-tasks from three perspectives, including invalid output, frequency of target types, and error types.
+We draw the following conclusions: 1) GPT-4 rarely outputs invalid responses; 2) Long-tail target types greatly affect GPT-4's performance; 3) GPT-4 can understand the subject-object relationships in the RE-RC sub-task better than GPT-3.5, but still needs further improvement.

-\paragraph{Error Types} Through the manual checking, we analyze the errors of ChatGPT and summarize 7 types of errors, including Missing spans, Unmentioned spans, Unannotated spans, Incorrect span offsets, Undefined types, Incorrect types and Other.
-We find that ``Unannotated spans'' is the most dominant error type.
-This raises concerns about the quality of previous annotated data, and indicates the possibility of annotating data with ChatGPT.
+\paragraph{\textbf{Error Types}} Through manual checking, we analyze the errors of GPT-4 and summarize 7 types of errors, including Missing spans, Missing types, Unmentioned spans, Unannotated spans, Incorrect span offsets, Undefined types, and Incorrect types.
+We find that ``Missing spans'' and ``Unannotated spans'' are the most dominant error types.
+The widespread presence of ``Unannotated spans'' also raises concerns about the quality of previously annotated data and indicates the possibility of annotating data with GPT-4.